 It is also highly nutritious thanks to the various ingredients and convenience as you will only need to prepare fewer dishes for a relatively healthy meal.

-Different from the Western meatloaf, this Filipino version has a smaller size and contains some fillings.
-The dish’s main ingredient is pork and can be mixed with other types of meat due to the family preferences.
+Unlike the Western meatloaf, this Filipino version is smaller and contains some fillings.
+The dish’s main ingredient is ground pork, which can be mixed with other types of meat due to family preferences.

 Embutido is usually served on special occasions, so maybe you should try making this as a small gift for your loved ones.